Parallel-in-Time/pyParareal/README.md

 Pseudo-spectrum of the Parareal iteration matrix
 -----------------
 The code now also offers the possibility to compute the [pseudo-spectrum and pseudo-spectral radius](https://doi.org/10.1007/978-3-662-03972-4_6) of the Parareal iteration matrix.
+You can also uses these parts in line with the in line with its [license](https://github.com/Parallel-in-Time/pyParareal/blob/4d4e59aa1efcf62b0eca206e20517ebd67b5afc9/LICENSE).
+If you do, please also cite the following paper in addition to the one stated above:

+tba

 How can I reproduce Figures from the paper "Impact of spatial coarsening on Parareal convergence"?
 -----------------